ldover29/Linux_Systems_Administration/README.md

 # Step 1: Ensure/Double Check Permissions on Sensitive Files

-1. Permissions on /etc/shadow should allow only root read and write access.
+**1. Permissions on /etc/shadow should allow only root read and write access.**

 - Command to inspect permissions: **ls -l shadow**